siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 $jv=5      - Verbose  - Returns footer, messages, config command body, and gcode blocks
 </pre>

+Note that if you set verbosity to 0 using JSON mode you will not get a response, as that's what you just told it to do (i.e. not respond).
+This `{jv:0}` or this `{"jv":0}` will not return a response.

 ### $JS - Set JSON syntax
 Sets relaxed or strict syntax for JSON messages.
 See [JSON Syntax](JSON-Operation#json-syntax-option---relaxed-or-strict) for details.